MtechInternsBigData/Sourav_KC/README.md

 # Cut-in_Data

 US dataset is collected for cut-in event.
-By OpenCV package video is made into frames, Next- building keras model under tensorflow background.
+By OpenCV package, video is made into frames,

+Next- building keras model under tensorflow background.